Fuerza Especial Conjunta: Organization and structure

 A, B, C, are the main assault squadrons.
-D Squadron and E Squadron were integrated in July 31 of 2023.
-E Squadron is composed entirely of personnel of the newly created National Guard FERI (Fuerza Especial de Reacción y Intervención).
-D Squadron was activated in 1998 and is stationed separately in Santa Lucia AFB-1, State de Mexico, where it is known as the FEBFP (Fuerza Especial de la Brigada de Fusileros Paracaidistas).
+Each squadron is estimated to have 40-60 operators.
+Support units include Air Force and National Guard units that were integrated in July 31 of 2023.
+The newly created National Guard FERI (Fuerza Especial de Reacción y Intervención) and FE activated in 1998 and is stationed separately in Santa Lucia AFB-1, State de Mexico, where it is known as the FEBFP (Fuerza Especial de la Brigada de Fusileros Paracaidistas).
 An earlier forerunner of the unit was known as Grupo Aeromóvil de Fuerzas Especiales de la Brigada de Fusileros Paracaidistas (GAFE-BFP) and Grupo de Infiltración.

-Within each squadron there are three teams: two assault cells for direct action, and a reconnaissance and surveillance cell.
+Within each squadron there are three teams: two assault cells for direct action and a Intelligence, surveillance, target acquisition, and reconnaissance (ISTAR) cell.

 Known operations

-Their first major engagements took place during the Zapatista uprising in the well known "Operación Arcoiris" (Operation Rainbow), where they employed counter insurgency tactics against the EZLN socialist guerrilla group, infiltrating and eliminating enemy targets in the jungle terrain of the southern state of Chiapas.
+Their first major engagements took place during the Zapatista uprising in the well known "Operación Arcoiris" (Operation Rainbow), where they employed counterinsurgency tactics against the EZLN socialist guerrilla group, infiltrating and eliminating enemy targets in the jungle terrain of the southern state of Chiapas.